Currently just over 9 stone in roughly 12 months. My starting weight was 26st and I am now 16st 7lbs 229.5lbs 104.1kg.

-Other than the obvious health issues with being obese, snoring was the big factor as it was affecting myself and my partner (Sleep Apnoea).
-I wanted to look and feel better too without being uncomfortable or worn out all the time.
+Besides the obvious health issues of being obese, snoring was a big factor as it affected myself and my partner (sleep apnoea).
+I wanted to look and feel better too, without being uncomfortable or worn out all the time.

 Pretty much like a new person, even though I still have a weigh (haha) to go.
 Life is more accessible, regardless of what it is and what I do.

 The three big ones are: I can now go into a clothes store and easily find my size on a rail.
 This was hard even due to my height (6'3") but now they are always in size, look good and are available.
 My jeans were 50" waist and I'm now getting in to a 36".
 T-shirts are from a 4XL to L. Secondly, I can now fit on chairs, planes and amusement rides!
 The most important thing though was my snoring, it is essentially gone now.
 Surgery was not an option due to my weight and I felt like I was being fobbed off by the GP as they said lose weight to solve it.
 I took their advice though and here we are, almost snore free.